ibogley-zz/Code-Portfolio/election/election.md

 Let’s query the database, starting by narrowing down to democrats and republicans.
 Then, lets aggregate by year to get the total votes cast for each party in a presidential election.
-We will also create a column with a binary result denoting who won the popular vote.
+We will also create a column with a binary result denoting who won the popular vote, as well as percentages.

 ``` sql
 SELECT year,party, sum(candidatevotes)